NC3-LU/SupplierContract/README.md

-# Fit4Cybersecurity
+# SupplierContract

-Fit4Cybersecurity is a self-assessment tool by [CASES](https://www.cases.lu) to help business owners implement a better cybersecurity strategy.
+SupplierContract is a self-assessment tool developed by [CASES](https://www.cases.lu) to help business owners find a right service supplier and obtain a contract information.

-The official CASES instance is available [here](https://startup.cases.lu).
+The official instance is available [here](https://contract-supplier.anssi.lu).

 ## Deployment